 As a community planner and as a consultant, Ann Bagley's work has focused on comprehensive plans, ordinances, park development, and training planning commissions.
 She has worked in both the public and private sectors and now serves on the Dallas City Plan Commission.
-Ann is in her second term as a Board Member Elected at Large on the Board of Directors of the American Planning Association.
+Bagley is in her second term as a Board Member Elected at Large on the Board of Directors of the American Planning Association.
 She also serves as the Planning Officials Development Officer for APA Texas.

 W. Shedrick Coleman

 W. Shedrick Coleman is principal of Sheddarchitecture and practices architecture, land planning, and interior design.
 He currently serves as chairman of the Chatham County–Savannah Metropolitan Planning Commission (MPC) in Georgia.
 The planning commission is the joint city-county planning agency responsible for comprehensive planning and zoning recommendations to the member governments and for historic and natural preservation, community, transportation, and land use planning.

 Angela Brooks is the real estate development manager for the Chicago Housing Authority.
 Previously she served as associate director of real estate development for Heartland Housing and was program administrator for the City of Seattle Office of Housing.
 She has been an active member of APA since 1996 and has served on numerous committees, task forces, and as a CPAT team member.
 She serves on the State of Illinois Geographic Information Council and has served on the City of Seattle Planning Commission, Martin Luther King County Boundary Annexation Board, and the State of Washington African American Affairs Commission.
 Brooks earned a BA from Jackson State University in Urban Studies and a Master of Urban and Regional Planning degree from the University of New Orleans.